Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Standard ansatz for connected asymmetric graphs

 Appendix~\ref{app:free:preliminaries} introduces a basis change $\tilde{h} \circ \pi_n \circ h$ that transforms the projectors $P_{\pm}=(X\tn {\pm} I\tn)/2$ into the respective block-diagonal form $I^{\otimes (n-1)} \oplus \zero^{\otimes (n-1)}$ and $\zero^{\otimes (n-1)} \oplus I^{\otimes (n-1)}$.
 Moreover, the generators $H_p$ and $H_m$ of $\gstd$ are also transformed into their block-diagonal form $H_p^+ \oplus H_p^-$ and $H_m^+ \oplus H_m^-$, where $H_j^+$ and $H_j^-$ for $j \in \{p,m\}$ are respectively the upper-left and lower-right components.
 After these preparations, the \DLA acting on the upper-left block is defined as

 is its commutant.
-Let $\mathbf{m}$ denote the largest dimension of the invariant subspaces of $\gstd^+$ and the gap from the case of $\gnat$ for asymmetric connected graphs is given by
+Let $\mathbf{m}$ denote the largest dimension of the invariant subspaces of $\gstd^+$ and the gap from the case of $\gnat$ for connected asymmetric graphs is given by

+The graph in Fig.~\ref{fig:graph:nine} with nine vertices yields a largest dimension of $\mathbf{m}=247$ for the action of $\gstd^+$ and a gap of $\Delta = 9 = 2^{9-1} - \mathbf{m}$.
+In this example, one observes irreducible subspaces with a dimension larger than one as a consequence of hidden symmetries.
+Thus additional symmetries beyond natural ones appearing in the standard ansatz \emph{cannot} be fully explained by quantum many-body scars~\cite{moudgalya2020,moudgalya2022hilbert, moudgalya2022exhaustive} connected to one-dimensional invariant subspaces as discussed at the end of Sec.~\ref{SEC:STD}.

-We collect data on possible values of $\Delta$, $\dim(\Cstd^+)$, and $\dim[\cent(\Cstd^+)]$ for asymmetric connected graphs.
-There are no asymmetric connected graphs with $n$ vertices for $2 \leq n \leq 5$.
-For $n=6$, $\Delta=0$ and $\dim(\Cstd^+)=\dim[\cent(\Cstd^+)]=1$.
-For $n=7$, the frequencies for the cases with either $\Delta=0$ and $\dim(\Cstd^+)=\dim[\cent(\Cstd^+)]=1$ or $\Delta=1$ and $\dim(\Cstd^+)=\dim[\cent(\Cstd^+)]=2$ are $99$ and $45$, respectively.
-Table~\ref{tab:asymmetric} provides data on the corresponding frequencies for $n=8$.
-This offers only very limited data, but the difference $\Delta$ between the cases of $\gnat$ and $\gstd$ is very often rather small.
-Similarly, the dimension of the commutant $\Cstd^+$ is much more frequently small than large.
+Figure~\ref{fig:frequencies} presents data on values for the gap $\Delta$ of connected asymmetric graphs and $6 \leq n \leq 9$.
+One observes that the gap concentrates at small values and it is tightly bounded, at least for $n\leq 9$.
+This offers only very limited data, but the difference between the cases of $\gnat$ and $\gstd$ (as quantified by $\Delta$) is quite small.
+Similarly, the corresponding dimensions $\dim(\Cstd^+)$ and $\dim[\cent(\Cstd^+)]$ for the commutant and its center are detailed in Table~\ref{tab:asymmetric}.
+Thus the dimension of the commutant $\Cstd^+$ is much more frequently small than large.
 Also, the dimension of the center $\cent(\Cstd^+)$ appears to be quite restricted.
-One might suggest that $\Delta$ will stay polynomially in $n$.
+One might suggest that $\Delta$ will stay polynomially bounded in $n$:

+\begin{conjecture} Consider the standard ansatz for connected asymmetric graphs with $n$ vertices.
+The gap $\Delta$ as defined in Eq.~\eqref{eq:gap} is polynomially bounded in $n$. \end{conjecture}

 But, from this data, it is equally possible that $\Delta$ will eventually approach the magnitude of $2^{n-1}$ as $n$ grows.
-Still, if we assume that $\Delta$ stays polynomially bounded in $n$, then several situations of interest could occur.
+Still, assuming a polynomially bounded $\Delta$, several situations of interest could occur.
 On the one hand, if the state fully (or partially) belong to one of the polynomially sized subspace, then the action of QAOA could likely be simulated therein~\cite{cerezo2023does,goh2023lie}.
-Then, if the state belong to an exponentially large subspace, and we have full control in this invariant subspace, similar arguments as in Appendix~\ref{proof:variance} would imply the existence of barren plateaus (for quantum circuits with enough layers).
+Then, if the state belongs to an exponentially large invariant subspace, and we have full control in this invariant subspace, similar arguments as in Appendix~\ref{proof:variance} would imply the existence of barren plateaus (for quantum circuits with enough layers).
 We leave these questions to future work.